-Division 1 - Judge J. Hasbrouck Jacobs Presiding Judge of the 13th Circuit
+Division 1 - Judge J. Hasbrouck Jacobs PRESIDING JUDGE

 Judge Brouck Jacobs was appointed to the court in 2017 and was elected to a full term in 2018.
 He was chosen by his colleagues to serve as Presiding Judge for the 13th Circuit Court in 2021.
 He presides over general civil and criminal dockets, as well as certain family court matters and involuntary mental health commitments.